-where Ns(universe) ${i,j}$ represents the number of inpatient admissions at community hospitals that were not a rehabilitation or LTAC hospital in the universe within stratum s for sex i and age group j; Ns(sample) ${i,j}$ is the number of inpatient admissions in the sampling frame for sex i and age group j.
+where Ns(universe) ${i,j}$ represents the number of inpatient discharges at community hospitals that were not a rehabilitation or LTAC hospital in the universe within stratum s for sex i and age group j; Ns(sample) ${i,j}$ is the number of inpatient discharges in the sampling frame for sex i and age group j.
 Age group j included ages 0, 1-17, 18-44, 45-64, 65 and older.
-Therefore, each discharge's weight (DISCWTi,j) is equal to the number of inpatient admissions it represents in stratum s for sex i and age group j during that year.
+Therefore, each discharge's weight (DISCWTi,j) is equal to the number of inpatient discharges it represents in stratum s for sex i and age group j during that year.

-To improve reliability of the age distribution of the SID discharges, we collapsed the strata prior to the weight calculations such that we included at least two SID hospitals and at least 100 discharges from the SID in each stratum.
-In addition, we collapsed the strata to include at least two hospitals in the sample frame.
-We first collapsed the stratum across control/ownership, combining either the two private designations or all three types of control (public, private not-for-profit, and private for-profit).
+To improve reliability of the age distribution of the SID discharges, we collapsed some strata in the target universe prior to the weight calculations such that we included at least two SID hospitals and at least 100 discharges from the SID in each stratum.
+In addition, we collapsed some strata to include at least two hospitals in each stratum in the sample frame.
+We first collapsed strata across control/ownership, combining either the two private designations or all three types of control (public, private not-for-profit, and private for-profit).
 If the stratum combined across control still lacked a sufficient number of hospitals or discharges, then the location category was collapsed.
-Small and large metropolitan areas are combined or micropolitan and rural areas combined.
+Small and large metropolitan areas are combined or micropolitan and rural areas are combined.
 Lastly, if the stratum still lacked a sufficient number of hospitals or discharges, then the bed-size category was collapsed with large and medium hospitals combined.
 There was no collapsing of strata across region or teaching status.
 In addition, we adjusted weights if a hospital was missing data for one or more quarters in the year.
 The range of weights by age and sex are provided in Appendix A, Table 5.